uptrain-ai/uptrain/examples/checks/language_features/README.md

 </h4>

-# Pre-built Evaluations We Offer 📝
+# Evaluations based on language quality 📝

 #### Evaluate the language quality of the response: